nodeschool/stavanger/README.md

-# Nodeschool Stavanger
+# Stavanger NodeSchool

-Organizing nodeschool events in and around Stavanger Norway.
+Stavanger NodeSchool organizes javascript workshops in and around Stavanger, Norway.

 :tada:

+This is the repository for the Stavanger NodeSchool website @ http://nodeschool.io/stavanger

+enjoy.